zanerock/zanecorp.com/blog/2024-05-19-zane-reviews-the-trust.md

 ---
 # Zane reviews The Trust

-Today we review the well made Nicholas Cage/Elijah Wood kinda noir ultimate nothing burger: [The Trust](/docs/show-reviews/trust-the).
+Today we review the well made Nicholas Cage/Elijah Wood kinda noir movie that goes nowhere: [The Trust](/docs/movie-reviews/trust-the).